ckaestne/seai/lectures/learning goals.md

 * Suggest counter measures against attacks for specific systems
 * Discuss challenges in anonymizing data

+Reading:

+* 🕮 Hulten, Geoff.
+"Building Intelligent Systems: A Guide to Machine Learning Engineering."
+(2018), Chapter 25
+* todo (case study)

-## Lecture: Scalability and distributed systems
+## Lecture: Scalability and Distributed Systems

 Overview:

 * Survey of scalability challenges for learning and serving in AI-enabled systems
 * Introduction to distributed systems and corresponding challenges (faults, consistency, atomicity, ...)
-* Overview of common architectures for scalability (faster computers to clusters of commodity hardware)
+* Overview of common architectures and tactics for scalability (faster computers to clusters of commodity hardware)
+* Software architecture modeling and analysis for performance and scalability
 * Overview of common abstractions and designs, including reusable open-source infrastructure
-* Software architecture modeling and analysis

 Learning goals: